mchampanis/ScreenTask/README.md

 ### v1.3.2 changes
 - show main window on start instead of just the system tray icon
-- fix JS; was halting execution due to legacy code that wasn't removed, fullscreen didn't work because of this
+- fix JS: was halting execution due to legacy code that wasn't removed, fullscreen didn't work because of this

 ### v1.3.1 changes
 - firewall rules created programmatically